 My very closest match was a predicted second or third cousin, who we’ll call Bob.
 The results indicated that I shared 234 centimorgans with Bob.
 However, Bob was tree-less and hadn’t logged into Ancestry in several months.
 I looked at the shared matches page and could instantly see a whole page of people who we had in common.
 I could also see that I didn’t recognise any of the names, and when I clicked through to the ones with trees, they were all located in the US.

-I went to the next closest match, this one a predicted third or fourth cousin, at 154 centimorgans who also matched with Bob.
+I went to the next closest match, Charles, a predicted third or fourth cousin, at 154 centimorgans who also matched with Bob.
 He also hadn’t logged into Ancestry for a few months He had a lot of tree information, and I could see that he had a very specific username.
 It was reasonable to assume that if I Googled the name indicated and what looked like a date of birth I might find him, so I ran a search.
 I immediately found him.
 Unfortunately what I found was an obituary, and it was clear it was for my DNA match.
 I was gutted.
 He had died just a few months earlier, after a terrible motorcycle accident.
 For a few days, I mourned the death of this person somehow related to me.
 I perused his picture online to try and find a trace of a resemblance.
 The obituary also led me to his father’s and mother’s obituaries, so I was able to actually build a fuller tree for him than he had built on Ancestry.
 There were pictures on the parents’ obituaries, and to be honest, I could see slight likenesses with both of them.
 I spent a ridiculous amount of time basically finding all I could about this man, because I was so convinced that he was going to be the answer, how I found my grandparent.
 I checked in daily in case ‘Bob’ turned up online.
 At one point I thought Bob had probably passed away too and decided, for some bizarre reason that he had been the father of Charles, even though I had already found that Charles father had died a couple of years earlier than his son.